Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”

 In 2009, Nevada and Oklahoma began to regulate behavior analysis.
-They were following by Arizona, Missouri, Kentucky, and Wisconsin in 2010.
-Since then, 33 states in total have decided to require licensure.
-These include:
+They were followed by Arizona, Missouri, Kentucky, and Wisconsin in 2010.
+Since then, 37 states in total have decided to require licensure.
+Some of these include:

 • Kansas in 2014